Jack-khalif/rbf-minigrid-dashboard/README.md

 ---
 ### **Proposed model**
-The QA-RBF Mini-Grid Dashboard is a data-driven platform that connects funding to real mini-grid performance.
+The RBF Mini-Grid model is a data-driven platform that connects funding to real mini-grid performance.
 It ensures that financial disbursements reflect service quality and reliability through a structured three-stage payment model.

 Stage 1 (30%): Based on connection milestones
 Stage 2 (50%): Evaluated after a three-month quality assessment